So, you’ve decided to plant a vegetable garden.

 Remove any rocks, roots, and other debris, breaking up the soil as you go along.

-Once the soil has been turned, cleaned, and aerated, spread two inches of organic material such as compost or well-rotted manure over the top, and work into the soil.
+Once the soil has been turned, cleaned, and aerated, spread two inches of organic material such as compost or well-rotted manure over the top, and work it into the soil.

 Complete your preparations by leveling and raking the surface until it’s even and fine-textured.